 – apply analytical and evaluative techniques and to enhance those skills;

 – develop their awareness and appreciation of managerial, organizational and environmental issues;

 – use management techniques and practices in imaginative ways;

 – make use of relevant information from different sources;

 – develop and encourage problem-solving and creativity to tackle problems and challenges;

-- exercise judgement, own and take responsibility for decisions and actions; and
+– exercise judgment, own and take responsibility for decisions and actions; and

-- develop the ability to recognise and reflect on personal learning and improve their personal, social and other transferable skills.
+– develop the ability to recognize and reflect on personal learning and improve their personal, social and other transferable skills.